How do I . . .

 - Update my contact information with the VBOA?

-Pursuant to § 54.1-116, Code of Virginia, all CPA Exam candidates must provide a United States social security number (SSN) or control number issued by the Virginia Department of Motor Vehicles.
+Pursuant to § 54.1-116, Code of Virginia, all CPA exam candidates must provide a U.S. Social Security number or control number issued by the Virginia Department of Motor Vehicles.

-Note: If you choose to provide a control number issued by the Virginia Department of Motor Vehicles, instead of a SSN, you will be charged an additional $67.50 fee by NASBA for each payment coupon you receive.
+If you choose to provide a control number issued by the Virginia DMV, instead of a SSN, you will be charged an additional $67.50 fee by NASBA for each payment coupon you receive.

-For more detailed information regarding the CPA Exam, please read the Procedures for the CPA Exam Process.
+For more detailed information regarding the CPA exam, please review the Procedures for the CPA Exam Process.